-Latest Maine Gallery + Studio Guide article
+Maine Gallery + Studio Guide article on current show

-HOURS: May 1~Sept 21, Wed~Sat 11~5.
-Closed last week of month.
-Otherwise, open by chance or appointment: 510/ 504 1109
+HOURS: May 1~Sept 20, Wed~Sat 11am~5pm.
+Open by chance or call for appointment: 510 504 1109.

 ~ Scroll down for art, artists, and antiques. ~